|The school in summertime with all the activities. Painted by Mara Daugaviete, look more about Mara Daugaviete at her homepage:

 Granted financial support from the local municipality, donation from Henrik Mollerup and Sct.
 Georg Guilds in Denmark and guilds in Roskilde Hedebo district.
 Niels Bendix has been the contact and coordinator for the parties in Latvia before and during the stay and Helge Andersen has been in contact with the scouts and Sct.
 Georg Guilds.

 |Danish choir on a visit to Latvia (see gallery)

 The famous Latvian Song Festival was held for the 25th time in Riga, and among the guests were Caroline Amalie choir from Lyngby.
 There were 3 main purpose of the trip: to experience the song festival in Riga, to meet one or more Latvian choir and getting just a little knowledge of an "Eastern European" country - urban as well as rural.

-The choir was met in Riga by Evija from Ale-choir in the city Aloja near Limbazi.
+The choir was met in Riga by Evija from choir Ale from the city of Aloja near Limbazi.
 And it was first presented to Vermanes Darzs, where there was singing, dancing and playing from both small and large stages, and there were plenty of stalls with Latvian crafts.
-The choir continued to "Lille Guild" which throughout the evening was free to consult foreign choirs.
+The choir continued to "Small Guild" which throughout the evening was free to consult foreign choirs.

 Then the choir drove to Nereta and a couple of days visited and stayed overnight at Rite Folkhighschool.
 Then there was a workshop with the choir from Nereta and it ended with a concert in the nursing home garden and a concert in the Catholic Church.